 - Conservation of Competence: As captains, he and Shagrat had a very simple job: strip Frodo and send everything to Barad-dûr.
 Gorbag is happy to comply.
 Unfortunately, Shagrat gets greedy and starts a fight that gets everyone at Cirith Ungol killed, resulting in Frodo escaping to Mount Doom.

-- In the Back/Impaled with Extreme Prejudice: Caught off-guard, Sam impales him through the back with Sting.
+- Impaled with Extreme Prejudice: Caught off-guard, Sam impales him In the Back with Sting.